joostvdg/joostvdg.github.io/docs/jenkinsx/java-native-prod/05-jx-secrets.md

 Before we configure these secrets, lets manage our database and it schema in a way that fits Jenkins X.

+## Code Start

+If you do not have a working version after the previous chapter, you can find the complete working code in the [branch 04-jx-import-finish](https://github.com/joostvdg/quarkus-fruits/tree/04-jx-import-finish).

 ## Manage Database Via Flyway

 One part of CI/CD that is often forgotten, is managing your Database (schema) updates.
 There are several options available, such as [Liquibase](https://www.liquibase.org/) and [Flyway](https://flywaydb.org/).